2ndSightLab/ai-tracker/mistake-tracker.md

 I separated auth erors into their own category to log when the parallel procesor runs.
 I added a trap for thoe erros.
 Seriously.
 THe parallel processor was acting entirely subversively tryign to overwrite and hide errors.
 Like 6 times it did not do exaclty what I asked.
 Thenit was takign forever  to make a one line change and repeately trying to re-read files it already had in memory over and over again.
 I told it to only make the change from the file in memory but it was like it was refusing to do that.
 It would not stop doing whatever extraneous thing it was doing so I killed it and looked at the file tht traps errors to make the change myself.
 It was SO messed up.
 It was pulling the auth erros AFTER they were already logged and sourcing the incorrect file.
 It's like that project in particular is trying to hide errors.
 What the heck.
 It also deleted teh time file as noted above and wasn't logging it's time and mistakes at all in the end.
 I've given up on tyring to et the model to log it's own mistakes.
 I have anotehr plan for that later.

+The model is currenlty taking an excessive amout of time to do simple things.
+When I kill it and ask what it is doing it often says it is done.
+It's like it is taking extra actions on top of what I have asked it to do which makes me suspicious tha someone else is leveraging the model using my credits or something else subversive is going on here.
+But if it is happening inside systems I don't own and control I have no way to prove it.

 # 2026-07-19 - again

 Too many mistakes to log.
 I'm about to go back to manual.